shanep-cs2/shanep-cs2/_lessons/lesson03.md

 ## Overview

-In this lesson we will review the concepts taught in CS121.
+In this lesson, we will review the concepts taught in CS121.
 For some of you it may have been a while since you have taken CS121 while others took it last semester.
-Either way please take the time to ensure you are up to speed on the pre-requisite knowledge so you can learn as much as possible during the rest of the semester.
+Either way please take the time to ensure you are up to speed on the prerequisite knowledge so you can learn as much as possible during the rest of the semester.

-## Important topics
+## Important Topics

 These are the topics that were taught in CS121.